 - Now, repeat step 6 for the other 3 corners of the eyes

 - Review the image with this layer turned on and off.
-If it looks over done, reduce the layer opacity until the eyes look brighter yet normal.
+If it looks overdone, lower the layer opacity until the eyes look brighter yet normal.
 Below are the partial captures of before and after images of the eyes

-If the eyes have some veins showing, dry to desaturate them first, then carefully apply healing brush or clone stamp tool.
+If the eyes have some veins showing, dry to desaturate them first, then carefully touch up using the healing brush or clone stamp tool.

 Mouth and Teeth Adjustments

 Mouth, lips, and teeth may need attention with restraint; after all, a slightly awkward smile should not kill the session.
 Overly corrected teeth may look like falsies, and lips unnaturally curved or plump may make the model look like the Joker from the Batman movies.
 The tools that may help here are Free Transform, Liquify, Clone Stamp, even cut and paste.
 Always make these adjustments on separate layers; if anything goes wrong you can throw away that layer and start again.